gunn03/my-portfolio/README.md

 This project is completely responsive on both a desktop and mobile.

+I used a single scroll page rather than a page that opens new tabs, making it easy for the user to navigate.

-I have used the scroll-snap-type attribute in css, this snap a section into view as the user scrolls through the page.
+I have used the scroll-snap-type attribute in css, this snaps a section into view as the user scrolls through the page.

 I have used a Nav Bar toggle for tablet view and smaller, this is to decrease clutter and content overload for the user.